prefab-cloud/prefab-cli/README.md

   --json  Format output as json.

 DESCRIPTION
-  show keys for your config/feature flags/etc.
+  Show keys for your config/feature flags/etc.

   All types are returned by default.
 If you pass one or more type flags (e.g. --configs), only those types will be returned